Research Infrastructure

 Hypothesis 2: Prompt Effectiveness

-In B=MAP, behaviour requires a Prompt that arrives when motivation and ability are sufficient.
-Prompt effectiveness depends on timing (circadian alignment, sedentary duration), channel (push notification vs watch vs in-app), and context-awareness.
-The optimal prompt configuration for sustained engagement is an empirical question this platform is designed to answer.
+In B=MAP, behaviour requires a prompt that arrives when motivation and ability are sufficient.
+Prompt effectiveness is expected to vary with delivery timing (time of day and length of uninterrupted sitting), delivery channel (push notification, wearable, or in-app), and contextual relevance.
+Determining which combinations of timing and channel maximise sustained engagement is an empirical question that this platform is designed to answer.

 Default Daily Schedule